alexandrughinea/brim/README.md

 2. It is designed to simplify the installation of multiple Homebrew packages from a remote location in one shot.
 3. With BRIM, you can easily manage and install Homebrew packages from a centralized location, streamlining your entire setup process.
 4. An excuse for myself to further learn Rust by maintaining it.
+5. It is very light and runs where Homebrew runs.
+6. Very secure.

 ## What is not BRIM?